Scalable computation of predictive probabilities in probit models with Gaussian process priors: Improved Evaluation of Predictive Probabilities in Probit Gaussian Processes

-Although the above techniques can be effectively implemented to evaluate multivariate Gaussian probabilities as in \eqref{eq3}, the calculation of ratios among such quantities as in \eqref{eq4} has typically high accuracy requirements.
+Although these techniques can be effectively implemented to evaluate multivariate Gaussian probabilities as in \eqref{eq3}, the calculation of ratios among such quantities as in \eqref{eq4} typically requires higher accuracy.
 Unfortunately, as discussed in \citet{botev_2017} and \citet{cao2020}, the estimation errors of tail multivariate Gaussian probabilities, that also include the cumulative distribution function, can be as large as the probability estimates themselves when $n$ is in hundreds to thousands of dimensions, thus producing unreliable ratio estimates.
-To address this issue, we propose an error--reduction technique that avoids computing the numerator and the denominator in \eqref{eq4} separately, but combines their evaluation under the tile--low--rank representation.
-Indeed, as is clear from Proposition \ref{prop1}, the denominator in \eqref{eq4} is the marginalization of the numerator over the last integration variable.
-Therefore, keeping the general notation of the \textsc{sov} algorithm and leveraging equation \eqref{eq5}, expression \eqref{eq4} can be re--written in the general form
+To address this issue, we propose an error-reduction technique that avoids computing the numerator and the denominator in \eqref{eq4} separately, but combines their evaluation under the tile-low-rank representation.
+Indeed, as is clear from Proposition \ref{prop1}, the denominator in \eqref{eq4} coincides with the numerator without the last integration variable.
+Hence, keeping the general notation of the SOV algorithm and leveraging \eqref{eq5}, expression \eqref{eq4} can be re-written in the generic form

-where $e_i$ and $d_i$ are defined as in equation \eqref{eq5} for $i=1, \ldots, n+1$, whereas $\ba_{-(n+1)}$, $\bb_{-(n+1)}$ and $\bw_{-n}$ are obtained by removing the $(n+1)$-th entry in $\ba$ and $\bb$, and the $n$-th entry in $\bw$, respectively.
+where $e_i$ and $d_i$ are defined as in equation \eqref{eq5} for $i=1, \ldots, n+1$, whereas $\ba_{-(n+1)}$, $\bb_{-(n+1)}$ and $\bw_{-n}$ are obtained by removing the $(n+1)$-th element in both $\ba$ and $\bb$, and the $n$-th entry in $\bw$, respectively.
 Similarly, $\bSigma_{-(n+1)}$ coincides with $\bSigma$ without the $(n+1)$-th row and column.
-As is clear from \eqref{eq6}, the quantities $(e_1-d_1), \ldots, (e_{n}-d_{n})$ are the same deterministic functions of $\bw$ both in the numerator and in the denominator, and hence, using the same set of Monte Carlo samples $\bw$ in the $n$--dimensional hypercube for estimating the two expectations might significantly reduce the estimation error of their ratio.
+As is clear from \eqref{eq6}, the quantities $(e_1-d_1), \ldots, (e_{n}-d_{n})$ are the same deterministic functions of $\bw$ both in the numerator and in the denominator, and hence, using the same set of Monte Carlo samples $\bw$ in the $n$-dimensional hypercube for estimating the two expectations could significantly reduce the estimation error of their ratio.
 In particular, our proposed ratio estimator is